-- (i) the "Bloom Lake Property" located in the Fermont area, Québec; - (ii) the "Quinto Claims" located in the Fermont area, Québec; - (iii) the "Fermont Property Holdings" located in the Fermont area, Québec; and - (iv) the "Powderhorn Property" and "Gullbridge Property", each located in Newfoundland.
+- (i) the "Bloom Lake Property" located in the Fermont area, Québec; - (ii) the "Fermont Property Holdings" including the "Quinto Claims" located in the Fermont area, Québec; and - (iii) the "Powderhorn Property" and "Gullbridge Property", each located in Newfoundland.

 At this time, the Corporation is focusing its resources on its Fermont area properties, primarily the Bloom Lake Property (see Map 1 - Fermont Area - Property Holdings), which is the only project the Corporation considers material for the purposes of this AIF.